ECP-WarpX/WarpX/Docs/source/usage/workflows/debugging.rst

 Usually, the bug is from ``NaN`` or ``infinite`` numbers assigned to particles or fields earlier in the code or from ill-defined guard sizes.
 Building in debug mode will likely move the first thrown error to an earlier location in the code, which is then closer to the underlying cause.

-Then, continue following the workflow above, adding more compilation guards and and runtime flags that can trap array bound violations and invalid floating point values.
+Then, continue following the workflow above, adding more compilation guards and runtime flags that can trap array bound violations and invalid floating point values.